Classical Optimizers for Noisy Intermediate-Scale Quantum Devices: Results

-From the discussion above, it is already apparent that different methods perform best for different problems as optimization surfaces vary.
+It is already apparent that different methods perform best for different problems as optimization surfaces vary.
 Furthermore, the quality of the solution may be improved by exploiting a combination of domain science and optimizer knowledge.
-For our VQE examples, the most obvious and realistically actionable parameters are: 1) quality of initial solution; and 2) good parameter bounds.
+The most obvious and realistically actionable are: 1) quality of initial solution; and 2) good parameter bounds.

-\textbf{Impact of initial solution quality.} VQE for chemical problems has the advantage that a good initial can often be obtained from approximate classical calculations.
-To understand the impact of initial solution quality we consider a comparison of ImFil and PyBobyqa for the ethylene rotation simulation.
+\textbf{Impact of initial solution quality.} For chemical problems, a good initial can be obtained from approximate classical calculations.
+To understand its impact, we consider a comparison of ImFil and PyBobyqa for the ethylene rotation simulation.

 In Figure~\ref{fig:search} we plot the evaluation points chosen by each optimizer: using a good initial at $(0.1, 0.1)$ and a bad one at $(0.3, -0.3)$.
 The global optimum is at $(0.00012, 0.04)$.
 Whether it receives a good (A) or bad (B) initial, ImFil will use the given bounds to determine its first stencil, doing a mostly global search.
 Although the initial drives the first few iterations, it quickly moves away from the bad initial, to converge at the optimum.
 PyBobyqa starts by considering only points within its trust region around the initial point.
 If the initial is close enough to make the global optimum fall within that region, it will find it quickly (C).
 However, if the initial is near a pronounced local minimum, in $(0.5, -0.5)$ in this case, it will get stuck (D), never finding the global minimum.